 Editing Samples in Audacity

 A digital audio workstation (DAW) like Audacity can help you edit samples in various ways.
-For example, you can convert it to 16 bit PCM, convert to MONO, shorten, add effects, changed the volume, etc. It is a versatile and easy to use tool.
+For example, you can convert it to 16 bit PCM, convert to MONO, shorten, add effects, changing the volume, etc. It is a versatile and easy-to-use tool.

 The Final Note